hoplaahei/hoplaahei.github.io/_posts/2013-12-25-safe-backups-with-lvm-snapshots.md

 Creating an LVM snapshot is useful as it makes a "freeze" of the filesystem so that things are in a consistent state before making a backup.
 LVM requires the creation of a snapshot volume to store them, but the snapshots only record the changed files in the overlying filesystem, so it is ok to limit the volume size to a few gigs.

-The downside of LVM snapshots are that they slow down the system considerably whilst they remain on the system, so just use them temporarily to get a frozen state of the disk, treat them like a mounted disk and back up from them using more conventional methods, then remove them.
+The downside of LVM snapshots are that they slow down the system considerably whilst active on the system, so just use them temporarily to get a frozen state of the disk, treat them like a mounted disk and back up from them using more conventional methods, then remove them.

 I've made the below script to make a temporary snapshot of a volume, dd it over to a backup volume, and then remove the snapshot volume.
 The script will extend over to another volume when given an optional "snapshot device" argument, and then remove (reduce) the extended device after.
 This is useful if there isn't enough room for temporary snapshots on the origin device.
 It is ok to use a slow device such as USB as the snapshot device, as we only need it during the backup, then remove the snapshot volume afterwards.